jimhigson/oboe.js-dissertation/markdown/5_Implementation.md

 would be seen in an OO model, they are inherently unaddressable.

-Although not following an established object-oriented metamodel, the high-level componentisation hasn't departed very far from what I would make were I following that style and OO design patterns have influenced their layout considerably.
+Although not following an established object-oriented metamodel, the high-level componentisation hasn't departed very far from how it would be split following that style and OO design patterns have influenced the layout considerably.
 If we wished to think in terms of the OO paradigm we might say that values trapped inside closures are private attributes and that the handlers registered on the event bus are public methods.
 In this regard the high-level internal design of Oboe can be discussed using the terms from a more standard object oriented metamodel.

-Even where it creates a larger deliverable library I have generally preferred writing as short functions which are combined to form longer ones.
+Even where it creates a larger deliverable short functions that can be combined to form longer ones have been generally preferred.
 Writing shorter functions reduces the size of the minimum testable unit which, because each test specifies a very small unit of functionality, encourages the writing of very simple unit tests.
 Because the tests are simple there is less room for unanticipated cases to hide.
-Due to pressures on code size I decided not to use a general purpose functional library and created my own with only the parts that are needed.
+Due to pressures on code size a general purpose functional library was not chosen, one was created created with only the parts that are needed.
 See [functional.js](#header_functional) (Appendix p.\pageref{src_functional}).
-Functional programming in Javascript is known to be slower than other styles, particularly in Firefox which lacks optimisations such as Lambda Lifting [@functionalSpiderMonkey].
-I do not think this should be a major problem.
-Because of its single-threaded execution model, in the browser any Javascript is run during script execution frames, interlaced with frames for other concurrent concerns.
+Functional programming in Javascript is known to be slower than other styles, particularly in Firefox which lacks optimisations such as Lambda Lifting [@functionalSpiderMonkey] but the effect should not be large enough to counter Oboe's performance gains.
+Because of its
+single-threaded execution model, in the browser any Javascript is run during script execution frames, interlaced with frames for other concurrent concerns.
 To minimise the impact on other concerns such as